Nazi plunder: Nazi storage of looted objects

 The Third Reich amassed hundreds of thousands of objects from occupied nations and stored them in several key locations, such as Musée Jeu de Paume in Paris and the Nazi headquarters in Munich.
 As the Allied forces gained advantage in the war and bombed Germany's cities and historic institutions, Germany "began storing the artworks in salt mines and caves for protection from Allied bombing raids.
 These mines and caves offered the appropriate humidity and temperature conditions for artworks."
 Well known repositories of this kind were mines in Merkers, Altaussee, and Siegen.
 These mines were not only used for the storage of looted art but also of art that had been in Germany and Austria before the beginning of the Nazi rule.

 Modern art, denigrated as degenerate, was legally banned by the Nazis from entering Germany.
 Artworks designated as such were held in what was called the Martyr's Room at the Jeu de Paume.
 Much of Paul Rosenberg's professional dealership and personal collection were so subsequently designated by the Nazis.
 Following Joseph Goebbels's earlier private decree to sell these degenerate works for foreign currency to fund the building of the Führermuseum and the wider war effort, Hermann Göring personally appointed a series of ERR-approved dealers to liquidate these assets and then pass the funds to swell his personal art collection, including Hildebrand Gurlitt.
 With the looted degenerate art sold onward via Switzerland, Rosenberg's collection was scattered across Europe.
 Today, some 70 of his paintings are missing, including: the large Picasso watercolor Naked Woman on the Beach, painted in Provence in 1923; seven works by Matisse; and the Portrait of Gabrielle Diot by Degas.

-Additionally, plundered objects were sent to Argentina, where numerous fascist refugees escaped, especially during the presidency of Juan Perón (1946–1955).
+Additionally, plundered objects were sent to Argentina, where numerous Nazi refugees escaped via the ratlines, especially during the presidency of Juan Perón (1946–1955).
+According to resurfaced documents, Argentine Nazis deposited funds, presumably derived from Nazi plunder, at Credit Suisse, a Swiss bank.
+The Simon Wiesenthal Center theorizes that this was done so Germany could withdraw it as exchangeable currency—and also possibly to fund the ratlines.
+In 2025, Portrait of a Lady by Giacomo Ceruti resurfaced in Buenos Aires Province.